 City of Edmonton's Mosquito Control Program

-The City of Edmonton may conduct mosquito control measures within some road allowances in Sturgeon County as part of their 2018 Mosquito Control Program.
+The City of Edmonton has the ability to conduct mosquito control measures within some road allowances in Sturgeon County as part of their annual Mosquito Control Program.

 To determine if your property is eligible and to OPT IN for this service within the road allowance adjacent to your property, please contact Agriculture Services at 780-939-8349 or email firstname.lastname@example.org.

 These agreements are valid for the year they are issued and must be renewed annually.
-The deadline to OPT IN to the City of Edmonton’s 2018 Mosquito Control Program is May 2, 2018.
+This program has closed for 2019.

-For information on the City of Edmonton’s Mosquito Control program, please visit www.edmonton.ca/programs_services/pests/edmontons-mosquito-controlprogram.aspx or call 780-442-5311.
+For information on the City of Edmonton’s Mosquito Control program, please click here or call 780-442-5311.